fRedelaar/API-project2022-tremolo/README.md

 To get started and use the Tremolo VST, you should download the project as a ZIP or clone the project.
 You should also have installed a DAW on your computer such as FL studio.
 A fully-functional, free trial version with unlimited time for FL Studio can be found [here](https://www.image-line.com/fl-studio-download/).
 The download is available for Windows 8, 10 or 11, and MacOS 10.13.6 (High Sierra) or later.

+If you choose to build the plugin from the repository, you will need to have the necessary development tools and dependencies installed on your computer.

 ### Prerequisites